erkanerol/erkanerol.github.io/content/post/restartable-pods.md

 Quote [the official doc](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy),

-> A PodSpec has a `restartPolicy` field with possible values Always, OnFailure, and Never.
-The default value is Always. `restartPolicy` applies to all Containers in the Pod.
+> A PodSpec has a <b>restartPolicy</b> field with possible values Always, OnFailure, and Never.
+The default value is Always. <b>restartPolicy</b> applies to all Containers in the Pod.

 It seems Kubernetes is able to restart failed containers on behalf of us when they fail.
 Fine!
 What about unhealthy ones?
 We have [livenessProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command)